gnugat/gnugat.github.io/_sculpin/source/_posts/2018-06-15-short-identifier.md

 Resources are attributed with a 36 characters long hexadecimal string, which is computed by an algorithm.

-A couple of Universally unique ID (UUID) strategies are available, the main ones being:
+A couple of Universally Unique ID (UUID) strategies are available, the main ones being:

 * v1: generation done using a timestamp and the MAC address of the computer